MaddieM4/python-djdns/README.md

 This is a DJDNS server written in Python.
 It is a Decentralized DNS server for a more secure, free internet.

 Right now none of the P2P magic works or is used, due to the so-called "bootstrapping issue" in DEJE.All the data is fed from on-disk files that would normally be hosted in DEJE.
-The positive side is that you can try out DJDNS in its current demo state without installing as much extra crap.
+The positive side is that you can install a DJDNS server in its current demo state without installing as much extra crap as dependencies.

+A nifty feature of DJDNS is how handy it is at deferal.
+It uses public servers to flexibly resolve ICANN, Namecoin, and OpenNIC records, with more alternative DNS deferals to come.
+Just make an issue [in djdns-flat-hype][dhf] for your favorite(s), and I'll go about adding support!
+Same goes for personal domains - make an issue or a pull request, and I'll probably get it merged, as long as it's not too contentious.

+## Try out the public alpha now!

+I'm running a server on roaming-initiative.com for people to use on and off the meshnet.
+To use it:

+### Back up your existing conf

+If something goes terribly wrong, whether on your end or mine, you'll want to have your old config back.
+So in your shell, do this:

+    $ cp /etc/resolv.conf /etc/resolv.conf.bak

+Or more succinctly (although I think it's specific to bash):

+    $ cp /etc/resolv.conf{,.bak}

+That way, you can copy the original back over later if you have to.

+### Put in the new conf

+Replace the contents of /etc/resolv.conf with the following:

+    nameserver [fcd5:7d07:2146:f18f:f937:d46e:77c9:80e7]
+    nameserver 173.255.210.202
+    nameserver 8.8.8.8

+These are, respectively:

+ * Roaming Initiative on Hyperboria.
+ * Roaming Initiative via IPv4 Clearnet.
+ * Google Public DNS.

+This should be a pretty sane chain of fallbacks for most alpha testers, but don't be afraid to mix things up and experiment if you feel like it.
+That's what config backups are for!

+### Report any issues here on Github

+This project uses the Github issue tracker.
+If you don't use GH and don't intend to, you can email me at philip@roaming-initiative.com, or find me on HypeIRC.

 # Production installation

-This is the new and vastly simpler system for installing DJDNS in a production environment.
+This is the new and vastly simpler system for installing DJDNS in a production environment on your own server.
 All you need to do to install and start DJDNS, such that it starts immediately and on reboots, and is controllable through /etc/init.d/djdns?

 ```bash
 $ git clone https://github.com/campadrenalin/python-djdns